If you’re new to Crickles and maybe haven’t signed up yet this is for you.

 The Crickles community is essentially defined by the athletes who can see analysis of their activities on the Crickles Navigator.
 The sign-up process is relatively simple, although a little less simple than it used to be before Strava stopped making user email addresses available to Strava Apps.
 Here’s what you need to do:

 This is the Crickles Navigator URL.
-You’ll notice that you get re-directed to an AWS address.
 You’ll be asked this first time to supply your email address and Date of Birth and to request a password.
 A password will be then generated and emailed to you; this should only take a few seconds.

 Log into the navigator (same link as above) using the new password.